Disclosing Epilepsy with a Potential Employer

 It is not always necessary to discuss epilepsy with a potential employer, however.
 Whether you do or not is up to you.
 If you have excellent seizure control and the employer does not ask any health-related questions, there's no reason to start talking about epilepsy unless you want to.
 Under the Americans with Disabilities Act, employers with more than 15 employees may not ask any health-related questions until after they have offered you the job.

 The important thing is whether you are able to do the job as described.
-Employers are also required to make reasonable accommodation for a disability.
+Employers are also required to make reasonable accommodations for a disability.

 If you decide to talk about your epilepsy, or if you have to because of a legal question from the employer (after a job has been offered), remember that the more confident, well-informed, and relaxed you can be, the more reassured the employer is likely to be.